-Testing a battery with a multimeter is a simple process.
+Using a multimeter to test a battery is easy.
 The first thing to do is make sure you can access the battery terminals (the metal connections on the top or front of the battery).

 The first test with your multimeter will measure DC voltage, indicated with a solid line and a dashed line above a letter V. Set the dial to 20, which will allow you to accurately measure between 0-20 Volts.

-Touch the red probe to the positive terminal, and the black probe to the negative terminal.
-The terminals will be marked + and -, and often color coded red for positive and black for negative.
-If you're getting a reading with a minus in front of it (-12.6 rather than 12.6) you've got the probes the wrong way round!
+Touch the red probe to the positive (usually red) terminal, and the black probe to the negative (black) terminal.
+The terminals will be marked + and -.
+If you get a reading with a minus in front of it (-12.6 rather than 12.6) you've got the probes the wrong way round!

-As we've discussed the resting voltage should ideally be no lower than 12.6V.
-Bear in mind that when a battery goes down to 12.2V it's actually only 50% charged, and below 12V it's classed as discharged!
+The resting voltage should ideally be no lower than 12.6V.
+A battery that reads 12.2V is actually only 50% charged, and is classed as discharged below 12V.

-One thing to bear in mind is that all modern cars experience 'parasitic loss' where something electrical drains the battery even with the engine turned off.
-Even with all the lights and engine turned off, the digital clock, computer, and several other systems use some power.
-If you suspect this is killing your battery during storage, you can either disconnect the battery, or remove the battery from the car entirely.
+One thing to bear in mind is that all modern cars experience 'parasitic loss', which is when something electrical drains the battery even with the engine turned off.
+So, systems such as the clock, computer and alarm use some power.
+If you suspect this is killing your battery during storage, you might be wise to disconnect the battery or remove it entirely.

-If you get less than 12.6 volts, disconnect the battery and fully charge it with a battery charger.
-Then test after an overnight rest.
-If the battery holds a charge when it's not connected to the car – something is draining the battery far faster than the computer memory and digital clock.
+If the multimeter reads less than 12.6 volts, disconnect the battery and fully charge it using a battery charger.
+Then let it rest overnight.
+If it holds a charge when it's not connected to the car – something is draining the battery far faster than the computer memory and digital clock.